 Biogas is composed of methane produced by the breakdown of organic matter, such as agricultural waste, manure, plant material, sewage, green waste or food waste.

-Our factory is more than a place for bottling water, it’s also tasked with sustaining a long-term future for the circular economy.
-This future is being constructed at our factory, the place where it all began, where all of our products and innovations were created, and where tomorrow’s will be developed to meet its economic, social, and environmental challenges going forward.
+- Our factory is more than a place for bottling water, it’s also tasked with sustaining a long-term future for the circular economy.
+This future is being constructed at our factory, the place where all of our products and innovations were created, and where tomorrow’s will be developed to meet its economic, social, and environmental challenges going forward.